 - Cover the ultrasound system with a sterile drape15

 - Properly clean and reprocess the ultrasound transducer between patients

-- Guidelines vary – check with your facility’s infection control department as well as the ultrasound device manufacturer
+- Guidelines vary - check with your facility's infection control department, as well as with the ultrasound device manufacturer.

 Increased awareness and improved policies and practices are needed to fight the spread of healthcare-associated infections.
-Signs of progress indicate current measures are helping.
+Recent signs of progress indicate that current measures are helping.

 In 2018, U.S. hospitals observed 8 to 12% fewer central line bloodstream infections, catheter-associated urinary tract infections, and C difficile infections compared to the 2017 national baseline.4

 This is promising, and with continued research and education, investments in innovative products and solutions, and improved procedures and processes, we can achieve safer health outcomes for clinicians and patients.

 - "Health Care-Associated Infections - HHS.Gov."
 HHS.Gov, Sept.
 2, 2021 https://www.hhs.gov/oidp/topics/health-care-associated-infections/index.html#:~:text=Healthcare%2Dassociated%20infections%20(HAIs),and%20long%2Dterm%20care%20facilities,